-The AVR128DA28/32/48/64 contains 128 KB on-chip in-system reprogrammable Flash memory for program storage.
+The AVR64DA28/32/48/64(S) contains 64 KB on-chip in-system reprogrammable Flash memory for program storage.
 Since all AVR instructions are 16 or 32 bits wide, the Flash is organized with a 16-bit data width.
-For write protection, the Flash program memory space can be divided into three sections: Boot Code section, Application Code section, and Application Data section.
+For write protection, the Flash program memory space can be divided into three sections: the Boot Code section, Application Code section, and Application Data section.
 The code placed in one section may be restricted from writing to addresses in other sections.
-The Program Counter (PC) is able to address the whole program memory.
+The Program Counter (PC) can address the whole program memory.

-Refer to the Code Size (CODESIZE) and Boot Size (BOOTSIZE) descriptions and the Nonvolatile Memory Controller section for further details.
+Refer to the Code Size (CODESIZE) and Boot Size (BOOTSIZE) descriptions in the Nonvolatile Memory Controller section for further details.

 The Program Counter can address the whole program memory.
-The procedure for writing Flash memory is described in detail in the Nonvolatile Memory Controller (NVMCTRL) section.
+The Nonvolatile Memory Controller (NVMCTRL) section details the procedure for writing Flash memory.